 information is also included in the DHDR view, providing another tool in the

 Health, the Ministry of Health, and YMS Inc. worked on this together.
 If you’re interested in accessing the

 The Road to a Provincial Integration Solution

-OntarioMD is taking a phased approach to create an EMR-integrated solution that works for clinicians across the province.
-We're currently conducting a Limited Production Release, with four initial OntarioMD-certified EMR offerings, with the goal of connecting clinicians to the DHDR and DHIR starting in Summer 2020.
-The four EMR offerings are:
+OMD is taking a phased approach to create an EMR-integrated solution that works for clinicians across the province.
+We're currently conducting a Limited Production Release, with four initial OMD-certified EMR offerings, with the goal of connecting clinicians to the DHDR.
+Due to COVID-19, work on integrating the Digital Health Immunization Repository (DHIR) with certified EMRs will resume later.
+The four EMR offerings are integrating with DHDR are:

 - OSCAR EMR

 The work being done to integrate the DHDR and DHIR will enable clinicians to use their EMR to: